vidaud/seta/seta-doc/docs/user-guide/setup.md

 SeTA has two user interfaces:

-- Web App, for normal users,
+- Web App: Allows the user to interact through the Web page with the content in a Web browser, which acts as a client.

-- API, for advanced users (programmers).
+- API: An Application Programming Interface exposing data and functionality in a consistent format.

 ## Web interface
-The Seta Web interface is a user friendly interact where you can start searching directly from the interface.
+The Seta Web interface is a user friendly interact.

  ![Screenshot](../img/main_screen.jpg){ width="600" }

 The features of this web interface are:

-- Search tool
+- Search tool: An online search engine tool designed to search for metadata on the SeTA database based on the user's search query.
+It sorts the results, and makes an ordered list of these results according to the search algorithms.

-- Communities
+- Communities: A digital platform for people with a common interest that connect and communicate with one another.

 In order to access these features, you need either to login an EU login account or a GitHub authentication.